solai-y/Clerc/README.md

 -   Branch protection rules are recommended for `main` and `dev` to require passing CI and code review before merging.

--   To test the CI pipeline without pushing you can run the following code `act -W ci-dev.yml --container-architecture linux/amd64` in command line for M1 macs

 Contributing
 ------------